harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 ![View ARC screen](./static/et-quickstart-open-arc.png)

-The ARC screen is divided into following tabs to help you create a complete picture of the event.
+The ARC is divided into following tabs to help you create a complete picture of the event.

 * Code
 * Log